If you have a heart attack today,your doctor may prescribe you a drug treatment that stops the damage to your heart muscle.

 If regenerative medicine lives up to its promise, it would be life-changing for the estimated 600,000 Canadians living with heart failure.

 Heart failure is a chronic condition in which the heart muscle is damaged or weakened by disease and unable to pump blood efficiently.
 Almost every heart condition eventually leads to heart failure.
 Although therapies that improve and extend patients’ quality of life have improved significantly, there is no cure.
-A heart transplant is the last resort for people with advanced heart failure.

 As Canada’s population ages and more people are diagnosed with heart failure, researchers like Dr. Connelly are hopeful that innovative research like regenerative medicine could one day offer a cure for heart failure.